Southern Thailand: Bangkok to Phuket Bike Tour

 Day 8: Cheow Larn Lake

-Today we bike towards the small inland town of Ban Ka Thun and head inland, leaving behind the Gulf of Thailand we have traversed so far and trading the beach for the lush green jungle.
+Today, we pedal in the direction of the petite inland town of Ban Ka Khun, veering away from the Gulf of Thailand that has been our route so far and exchanging the beach for the verdant embrace of the jungle.

 Day 9: Cheow Larn Lake

-Today plan your own day.
-Take a 30min boat ride to our rafts, and overnight on the lake.
-We have the opportunity to swim directly from a raft, set amidst spectacular karst cliffs, or go for a kayak or another swim.
+Today, organize your own schedule.
+Take a 30-minute boat ride to the rafts.
+Seize the opportunity to swim directly from a raft, surrounded by spectacular karst cliffs, or opt for a kayak or another invigorating swim.

 Day 10: Khao Sok National Park

-Today is an undulating terrain that winds through a series of magnificent limestone cliffs and green jungle along the edge of Khao Sok National Park, one of the world’s oldest rainforests.
-The towering rock outcroppings, colorful cliffs, and lush tropical forest surround the ride today.
+Experience an undulating terrain today that meanders through a succession of breathtaking limestone cliffs and vibrant jungle along the periphery of Khao Sok National Park, recognized as one of the world's oldest rainforests.
+The ride is enveloped by towering rock outcroppings, vivid cliffs, and the rich embrace of the tropical forest.

 Day 11: Khao Sok National Park